flowchart TB

 |---|---|---|

-| Societal | Be socially and ethically responsible | Comply with labour laws; avoid discrimination; support diversity |
+| Societal | Be socially and ethically responsible | Comply with labour laws; support diversity |

-| Organisational | Contribute to organisational effectiveness | Match people to jobs; raise productivity; reduce turnover |
+| Organisational | Contribute to organisational effectiveness | Match people to jobs; reduce turnover |

-| Functional | Maintain HR’s contribution at a level appropriate to the firm’s needs | Avoid over- or under-staffing in the HR department itself |
+| Functional | Maintain HR’s contribution at the right level | Avoid over- or under-staffing the HR department itself |

-| Personal | Help employees achieve their personal goals | Career growth; fair compensation; work–life balance |
+| Personal | Help employees achieve personal goals | Career growth; fair compensation; work-life balance |

 The four levels are not always in harmony — what is good for one employee may be bad for the firm, and what is good for the firm may be bad for society.
 The HR manager’s craft is to keep these tensions visible and balanced.

-4.5 Functions of HRM
+5.5 Functions of HRM — Flippo’s Classification

 | Group | Functions |